Peterhof landing stage

 Peterhof landing stage is a mooring for hydrofoil boats, of the type Meteor, in the Lower Gardens of Peterhof Palace.
-It is located in northern end Sea Channel and is in a C-shaped form.
-The exit from it is directed aside St. Petersburg.
+It is located in northern end of the Samsonovsky Canal (Sea Canal).
+The exit from it is directed away of St. Petersburg.

 The mooring and foot platform are located at the open coast of Gulf of Finland.
-It has a length of 136.5 m, width of 8 m, it consists of a platform of 23 flights, each flight is formed by two numbers of the ferro-concrete piles united in a frame by a ferro-concrete crossbar.
-From above the design is blocked by ferro-concrete plates tee bars on five plates in flight.
+It has a length of 136.5 m, width of 8 m.

-For all visitors entry to Lower Gardens requires the purchase of tickets, but for visitors arriving by hydrofoil it is included in cost of the ticket for a sea line.